Rally Estonia: 2018–2019: WRC aspirations

 The event was put on hiatus in 2017 and returned in 2018, when it became known as Shell Helix Rally Estonia for sponsorship reasons.
 The rally became a popular event with World Rally Championship works teams preparing for Rally Finland.
 The 2018 edition marked the first time the new Toyota Yaris WRC entered a competition outside the WRC series.
-Ott Tänak won eleven stages out of sixteen and took his second Rally Estonia win.
+Ott Tänak and Martin Järveoja won eleven stages out of sixteen and took a dominant victory, the second Rally Estonia win for Tänak.
 In 2019 the rally organisers signed an agreement with WRC Promoter and Rally Estonia became the first ever official WRC Promotional Event, and revealed ambitions to become part of the World Rally Championship from 2022.
 Every WRC manufacturer team entered the event, making Rally Estonia the largest rally outside the World Rally Championship.
-Ott Tänak took his third Rally Estonia win in dominant style winning all but two special stages.
+Ott Tänak and Martin Järveoja took another win in dominant style, winning all but two special stages.
+It was the third Rally Estonia win for Tänak and the second for co-driver Järveoja.
 The 2019 rally attracted more than 52,000 fans, a 25 per cent rise on 2018.
 More than 100 countries screened the event on television and it also proved a big hit on social media, with 25.8 million impressions and 2.7 million video views on WRC and event channels.

-2020–present: WRC event
+2020–2023, 2025–present: WRC event

 2020

 The 2020 edition of the non-championship rally and the second as a WRC Promotional Rally was scheduled to slot into the 2020 WRC calendar a week after Kenya’s Safari Rally, round eight of the series, and two weeks ahead of the following fixture at Rally Finland.
-However, it was announced in February that the 2020 edition has been cancelled after the event organizers were unable to find agreement with the national governing body, the Estonian Autosport Union (EAU).
-Principal issue in the dispute was the competition registration fee, which the EASU raised 5,000 percent from €2,000 to €100,000 in January, just six months before the scheduled start of the rally in July.
+However, it was announced in February that the 2020 edition had been cancelled after the event organizers were unable to find agreement with the national governing body, the Estonian Autosport Union (EAU).
+Principal issue in the dispute was the competition registration fee, which the EAU raised 5,000 percent from €2,000 to €100,000 in January, just six months before the scheduled start of the rally in July.
 Paying that level of a fee was not possible, both legally and budget-wise, as stated by the organizers.

 In March the spreading COVID-19 pandemic led to cancellation of six World Rally Championship rounds.
 Organizers of the championship announced that they were considering adding events to the schedule that had not been part of the original calendar.
 Estonia was among the countries who had expressed interest in hosting the event.
 On July 2, 2020, WRC Promoter announced that the season would return with an updated calendar with newcomers Rally Estonia hosting the resuming round between 4 and 6 September making Estonia the thirty-third nation to stage a championship round in the WRC.